3mdeb/news-and-ideas/blog/content/post/2021-10-07-ftpm-vs-dtpm.md

 access internal traces.

 We also have to consider the particular functions provided by TPM.
-For example, how is secure storage implemented? dTPMs have tamper resistant NVRAM, while with fTPMs there are a couple of possibilities:
+For example, how is secure storage implemented? dTPMs have tamper-resistant NVRAM, while with fTPMs there are a couple of possibilities:

 - TrustZone relies on trusted storage provisions in eMMC controllers